lewagon/dotfiles/04-Front-End/08-Templating/03-Todo-List-Vue/README.md

 One thing cool about Vue is its [**reactivity**](https://vuejs.org/guide/extras/reactivity-in-depth.html). `data()` is reactive, meaning that changes in `data()` trigger an update in the DOM.
 See how changing `this.todos` automatically updates the DOM.

 You may also notice that after adding a to-do, user's input stays in the input field.
-Considering `v-model` is two-ways, how would you reset the input?
+Considering that `v-model`'s binding is two-ways, how would you reset the input?

 ### 3. Delete a to-do